Nazeeh21/Chakra-UI-Carousel/README.md

 ```

 3. Add `LeftButton` and `RightButton` components to your Carousel to control the current element on the Carousel.
 You can display these buttons anywhere around your carousel, just make sure that these buttons should be in the `Provider` Wrapper.
+   You can also pass `gap` as a props to the `Carousel` component to control the gap between the individual elements.

 ```tsx
 import { LeftButton, RightButton } from "chakra-ui-carousel";